BernardMugita/Digi-mobile-banking/README.md

 ## Overview

-This project is a web application that provides various functionalities related to financial management.
-It includes features such as transferring money between accounts, stopping checks, and managing financial tips.
+This project is a mobile application that respresent the mobile banking infrasture.
+It is a Data Structures project with no third party intergration.
+It includes features such as transferring money between accounts, stopping cheques, and managing financial tips.

 ## Installation